DeepanChakravarthiPadmanabhan/AST-Dev/README.md

-# AST-Dev
-Advanced Software Technology- Development repository
+# Advanced Software Technology

+This repository is created for submitting the assignments of the subject Advanced Software Technology.

+#### Team Members:

+Deepan Chakravarthi Padmanabhan

+Muhammed Umer Ahmad Khan